Spatio-temporal model via Locally Adaptive Regression Splines: Introduction

-Our study shows that our proof methods are quite versatile.
-They can easily be applied to other models that display short-range dependence on temporal-spatial data.
-Specifically, for the univariate model, we introduce unprecedented concentration inequalities, which remain valid amidst spatial noise, exemplified by the coupling of empirical and $L_2$ norms, (refer to Lemma \ref{lemma2}).
+Our study shows that our proof methods are quite adaptable.
+They can easily be applied to other models exhibiting short-range dependence on spatio-temporal data.
+Specifically, for the univariate model ($d=1$), we introduce unprecedented concentration inequalities that work even with spatial noise.
+This is shown by the coupling of empirical and $L_2$ norms, (refer to Lemma \ref{lemma2}).
 See Appendix \ref{sec-proof-thm2} for concrete details.
-Notably, our findings extend what was discussed in \cite{tibshirani2014adaptive}.
-The mentioned study, \cite{tibshirani2014adaptive}, based its findings on data without any spatial noise and assumed that data and measurement errors are independent.
-Furthermore, we formulate a supremum norm bound for functions characterized by an empirical mean of zero and a bounded empirical $L_2$ norm, followed by Lemma \ref{lemma1} in Appendix \ref{sec-proof-thm2}.
-This delineation augments Lemma 7 from \cite{tibshirani2014adaptive}.
-For the multivariate framework, we have successfully expanded upon all findings from \cite{madrid2020adaptive}, applying them to temporal-spatial data characterized by short-range dependence.
+Notably, our findings go beyond what \cite{tibshirani2014adaptive} discussed.
+The mentioned study, \cite{tibshirani2014adaptive}, based its findings on data without any spatial noise and assumed that covariates and measurement errors are independent.
+Furthermore, we have come up with a way to bound the supremum norm for functions that have an empirical mean of zero and a bounded empirical $L_2$ norm, as detailed in Lemma \ref{lemma1} in Appendix \ref{sec-proof-thm2}.
+This adds to what was established in Lemma 7 by \cite{tibshirani2014adaptive}.
+For the multivariate framework ($d>1$), we have successfully expanded on everything found in the study \cite{madrid2020adaptive}, adapting them to spatio-temporal data characterized by short-range dependence.

-To contextualize the results above, it is imperative to acknowledge their deviation from traditional Trend Filtering theories.
-These differences stand out in two main ways: how the data interacts and the addition of spatial noise.
-The analysis of the former mandates a rigorous examination of beta-mixing block-independent instances.
-In contrast, the latter necessitates employing sophisticated techniques, including but not limited to symmetrization and the Ledoux-Talagrand inequality.
+To contextualize the results above, it is crucial to acknowledge their deviation from traditional {{Locally Adaptive Regression Splines}} and Trend Filtering theories.
+These differences are mainly in two ways: the way data interacts and the inclusion of spatial noise.
+The analysis of the former requires a rigorous examination of beta-mixing block-independent instances.
+On the other hand, tackling spatial noise calls for sophisticated techniques, such as symmetrization and the Ledoux-Talagrand inequality, among others.